 Problems caused by cane toads

-Cane toads cause environmental damage including:
+Cane toads are toxic at all stages of life.
+They cause environmental damage including:

 - displacing and out-competing native species for food and resources.